SoundCloundmp3/SoundCloudMP3/README.md

 ## Developer Tools

-For developers looking to integrate SoundCloud to MP3 conversion capabilities into their projects, our Python tools provide a robust foundation.
-Each utility is documented and maintained regularly.

-## Important Notice

-When converting SoundCloud to MP3, please ensure you comply with SoundCloud's terms of service and respect content creators' rights.

-## Support

-For support with our SoundCloud to MP3 converter tools, please refer to our documentation or visit scdler.com for assistance.

 ## SoundCloud Artwork Downloader

 A simple Python script within the SoundCloud Tools collection that downloads track artwork without requiring an API key.